Bivariate vine copula based regression, bivariate level and quantile curves: Conclusions and outlook

 For future possible applications we think of adding a spatial and/or temporal component to our Y-vine based quantile regression.
-It would be interesting to see how the response dependence changes when the spacial and/or temporal dependence component is also accounted for, but that is out of the scope of this paper.
+It would be interesting to see how the response dependence changes when the spatial and/or temporal dependence component is also accounted for, but that is out of the scope of this paper.
 The standard lack of ability of copula based models to include discrete variables is also an ongoing research topic.
 Some results from the univariate vine based quantile regression are available \citep{schallhorn2017d}, but it becomes even more complicated in our case, because of the multidimensionality of the problem and the numerical method for obtaining the bivariate quantile sets.
+Also, applications of different vine structures and variable selection methods, and subsequent comparisons of the performance, are left for further investigation and are expected to be heavily data specific problems.
 In addition, we can use the Y-vine tree structure for testing of conditional independence between two variables given a set of conditioning variables.
-The Y-vines provide a very symmetric treatment of the two variables whose conditional independence is being tested.
-Using this way of testing for conditional independence we do not need any asymptotic results, as we use a very flexible modelling approach.
-A similar approach was proposed in \cite{bauer2016pair} using D-vines, for non-Gaussian conditional independence testing in continuous Bayesian networks.
+The Y-vines provide a symmetric treatment of the two variables whose conditional independence is being tested.
+Using this way of testing for conditional independence we do not need joint normality nor rely on asymptotic normality results.
+A similar approach was proposed in \cite{bauer2016pair} using R-vines, for non-Gaussian conditional independence testing in continuous Bayesian networks.
+However, their approach needed, possibly high dimensional, integration for determining the required conditional distribution function and thus, is not applicable for large network problems.
+In contrast, we expect our approach to remain tractable in large networks.